Oranges: Nutrition, health benefits & risks

 Indeed, oranges offer many health benefits: They may boost your immune system, give you better skin, and even help improve your heart health and cholesterol levels, according to the American Chemical Society.
 In addition, a 2015 review published in the journal BMC Chemistry suggests that eating citrus fruit, such as oranges, may help reduce the risk of inflammatory diseases, certain cancers and rheumatoid arthritis.

-Orange juice is also packed with nutrients but does not contain the fiber of a whole orange.
-Orange pith, the white substance between the peel and the flesh, is high in fiber.
-Furthermore, it is easy to consume more calories when drinking orange juice rather than eating an orange, according to the U.S. Centers for Disease Control and Prevention.
+Orange juice is also packed with nutrients.
+However, the juice doesn't contain the fiber found in the orange pith, the white substance between the peel and the flesh.
+It's also easier to consume too many calories when drinking orange juice than when eating an orange, according to the U.S. Centers for Disease Control and Prevention.

 Health benefits of oranges

 Most citrus fruits have a good deal of vitamin C, and oranges have high levels even compared to their tangy brethren.
 Vitamin C, a potent antioxidant, protects cells by scavenging and neutralizing harmful free radicals, according to a 2018 review published in the journal Advances in Analytical and Pharmaceutical Chemistry.

 Free radicals are reactive atoms that can form from things such as environmental pollution, cigarette smoke and stress, and exposure to a high level of free radicals may lead to chronic conditions such as cancer and heart disease.